BrandonMFong/plantdiary/readme.md

 # Plant Diary

-An central space where you can track your planting needs
+An central space where you can track your planting needs.
+Still in development.

 ## Software Achitecture